 Juan Vidal de la Peña is a 4th year student at the University of Navarra in Spain studying Economics, Leadership and Governance.
-After spending his previous two summers interning for the UN in New York, Juan spent two months enrolled in Start Me Up’s Startup Internship Program, in Bali.
+After spending his previous two summers interning for the UN in New York, Juan spent two months enrolled in Start Me Up’s Remote Internship Program.

 I’ve also been involved in market analysis, exploring and different business models, revenue models, designing landing pages, and building some structure for the startup from the ground up.
 And I’ve attended workshops on everything from data analytics and visualization to UX and SEO.